 Strengthen your pelvic floor

 - Biofeedback.
-Biofeedback is a behavior therapy that's used to help train pelvic floor muscles.
-Sensors are placed near the muscles that are being monitored.
-The sensors transmit exertion levels to a computer, which displays the levels on the screen.
-This immediate feedback helps some people master Kegel exercises faster because they can see whether they're using the correct muscles.
-Biofeedback can be done with a health care provider or with a home device.
-The idea is that once you've had enough feedback, you can confidently do the exercises on your own without the equipment.
+Biofeedback can help train pelvic floor muscles.
+Sensors placed near the muscles transmit exertion levels to a computer, which displays the levels on the screen.
+This immediate feedback may help you master Kegel exercises more quickly because you can see whether you're using the correct muscles.
+Biofeedback can be done with a professional or with a home device.

 - Vaginal weights.
 Cone-shaped weights are another option used to help with Kegel exercises.
 You place a weight in your vagina and contract your pelvic floor muscles to keep it from falling out.
-Many cones come in sets of varying weight levels, so you can build up to heavier weights as your pelvic floor muscles become stronger.
+Many cones come in sets of varying weights, so you can build up to heavier weights as your pelvic floor muscles strengthen.

 Control contributing factors

-Certain medications, excess weight, smoking and physical inactivity may indirectly contribute to bladder control problems.
-If you address these factors, bladder-specific techniques — such as avoiding bladder irritants and bladder training — may be even more likely to work.
+Certain medications, excess weight, smoking and physical inactivity can contribute to bladder control problems.
+If you address these factors, bladder-specific techniques — such as avoiding bladder irritants and bladder training — might be more successful.

 - Manage your medications.
-Examples of drugs that may contribute to bladder control problems include high blood pressure drugs, heart medications, diuretics, muscle relaxants, antihistamines, sedatives and antidepressants.
-If you develop problems with incontinence or difficulty urinating while taking these drugs, talk to your doctor.
-You may be able to avoid urinary side effects by taking another medicine.
+Drugs that might contribute to bladder control problems include high blood pressure drugs, heart medications, diuretics, muscle relaxants, antihistamines, sedatives and antidepressants.
+If you develop incontinence or difficulty urinating while taking these drugs, talk to your doctor.

 - Maintain a healthy weight.
-Being overweight may contribute to bladder control problems, particularly stress incontinence.
+Being overweight can contribute to bladder control problems, particularly stress incontinence.
 Excessive body weight puts pressure on your abdomen and bladder, sometimes resulting in leakage.
-If you're overweight and experiencing a bladder control problem, losing weight may be one way to help.
+Losing weight might help.

 - Stop smoking.
-Smokers are more likely to have bladder control problems and are more likely to experience more-severe symptoms.
+Smokers are more likely to have bladder control problems and to have more-severe symptoms.
 Heavy smokers also tend to develop a chronic cough, which can place added pressure on the bladder and aggravate urinary incontinence.
-Improving urinary incontinence may be one of many benefits of stopping smoking.

-- Start exercising.
-Some studies indicate that regular physical activity reduces bladder control problems.
-Try for at least 30 minutes of moderate activity — such as walking briskly, biking or swimming — most days of the week.
+- Be active.
+Some studies indicate that regular physical activity improves bladder control.
+Try for at least 30 minutes of low-impact moderate activity — such as walking briskly, biking or swimming — most days of the week.

 - Minimize constipation.
-Straining excessively during bowel movements can damage the pelvic floor.
-And unfortunately, some medications used to treat bladder control problems can make constipation worse.
-Exercising, drinking enough water and eating high-fiber foods, such as lentils, beans, and fresh vegetables and fruit, may help improve constipation.
+Straining during bowel movements can damage the pelvic floor.
+Unfortunately, some medications used to treat bladder control problems can worsen constipation.
+Exercising, drinking enough water and eating high-fiber foods, such as lentils, beans, and fresh vegetables and fruit, might help improve constipation.

 Your role in treatment

-Behavior therapies can improve bladder control with minimal side effects.
-These techniques take some time and practice before you begin seeing results.
-But persistence pays off.
-If you stick with the program, you'll more than likely see an improvement in your symptoms.
-And if one of these approaches doesn't work, talk with your doctor about exploring other treatment options that may help.
+Behavior therapies, which take time and practice, can improve bladder control.
+If you stick with the program, you'll likely see improvement in your symptoms.
+And if one of these approaches doesn't work, talk with your doctor about trying another strategy.

 See more In-depth

 - Urinary incontinence.
-National Institute on Aging. http://www.nia.nih.gov/healthinformation/publications/urinary.htm.
-Accessed June 9, 2011.
+Office on Women's Health. https://www.womenshealth.gov/publications/our-publications/fact-sheet/urinary-incontinence.html.
+Accessed May 9, 2017.